AINDA-Project-UFCG/.github/profile/README.md

 - **Comparative Analysis of Performance in Academic Debates: Insights from Human Evaluations and Language Models**
   _Master’s thesis — available at the UFCG library._

+- **A Comprehensive Survey of Argument Mining in the Educational Domain: Techniques, Applications, and Future Directions** WIREs Data Mining and Knowledge Discovery - https://wires.onlinelibrary.wiley.com/doi/10.1002/widm.70041

 ---

 ## 📌 How to Cite